catfinated/md2view/README.md

 The purpose of this project is to be able to load, render, texture, and animate MD2 models that are stored in *Quake II* PAK files or which have been extracted into an equivalent directory structure.
-The rendering is currently done in OpenGL.
+The rendering is currently done in OpenGL 4.
+Support for a Vulkan renderer is currently in progress.

 Here are some screenshots of md2view in action: